 My message to these people, if you are reading this, is that you will never silence me.

-```text

-My message to these people, if you are reading this, is that you will never silence me.
 I have an opinion, a mind and a voice and I will be damned if I am going to let cowards hiding behind their computer screens scare and bully me into silence and submission.

 As long as there are issues in this country that we need to tackle, I will be there, ready to speak out.
 And if that means being labelled a whore or stooge, then so be it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.